NivLevy-gh/TicTacToe/README.md

 # TicTacToe
-Tic Tac Toe and Agent exercise for SHTEM2024
+Tic Tac Toe and LLM Agent exercise for SHTEM2024